OS-SFT/0-OS-SFT-OVERVIEW/README.md

 The funding from SF Skillnet allowed First Derivative and Corlytics to embark on a series of research sprints to develop a plan along with initial research output to set a target for an open-source taxonomy project to benefit all.

 ## Site Launch - October, 2022
-Within one year of our vision and intial funding, we had assembled a group of like-minded partners with the commitment to design, build and maintain a site that we hope will benefit all humankind.
+Within one year of our vision and initial funding, we had assembled a group of like-minded partners with the commitment to design, build and maintain a site that we hope will benefit all humankind.
 We launched the site from Ireland where the support for sustainable finance is extraordinary from the Irish Government, international organisations and the private sector.
 The site immediately expanded to have a global impact with contributions from partners in multiple jurisdictions.

 ## The Future - January, 2023+
 Above all, the site aims to be a practical resource pool for all actors that are active in integrating sustainable finance into the financial services sector.
 So, the objective for 2023 and beyond, is to keep true to our foundation principles, following our “North Star” of always providing practical tools to create the taxonomy for the data that is necessary to **measure, monitor and manage all facets of sustainability** now and in the future.